 - Repeat until you’re done!

-- One last piece of grilling advice: since the kebab takes a while to cook, if you’re afraid of running out of hot coals you can use half of your mangal for grilling, and the other half to make more coals (the fire below was made with birch logs).
+- One last piece of grilling advice: if you haven’t cooked the lamb sous-vide first, since the kebab takes a while to cook, if you’re afraid of running out of hot coals you can use half of your mangal for grilling, and the other half to make more coals (the fire below was made with birch logs).